 Trump’s judicial nominee Kenneth Lee expressed regret for controversial college writings on AIDS in the LGBT community and sexual assaulthttps://t.co/Su1e8wYmeQ

 Opinion: Opponents are running a familiar playbook against President Trump’s judicial nominees: Throw around accusations of racism, and hope some Republicans are spooked into opposition https://t.co/jg54BnIS2c

 — The Wall Street Journal (@WSJ) March 10, 2019

 To get more information about this article, please visit LA Times.
 To weigh in, leave a comment below.

-DML News offered you the above information as part of our ongoing effort to educate and inform people around the world.
-You can obtain additional information by visiting LA Times
+DML News App offered you the above aggregated article preview as part of our ongoing effort to educate and inform people around the world about news, events, and politics.
+We encourage you to obtain additional information by visiting LA Times

 - VIDEO: 2020 candidate: There’s “no question” Trump faked a disability to avoid Vietnam war